Ivy Gourd: Nutrition Facts, Benefits, Side Effects, And More

 What’s More on Ivy Gourd?

-Ivy Gourd benefits are not limited to those mentioned above.
-Every part of this plant is important in medicine as it is used in treatment of various skin diseases, bronchitis, etc.[5] The Unani systems of medicine leverage the Ivy Gourd nutrition for Ivy Gourd benefits for skin such as ring worm, psoriasis, small pox, and scabies and other itchy skin eruptions and ulcers.[5]
+Ivy Gourd’s benefits are not limited to those mentioned above.
+Every part of this plant is important in medicine as it is used in the treatment of various skin diseases, bronchitis, etc.[5] The Unani systems of medicine leverage the Ivy Gourd nutrition for Ivy Gourd benefits for the skin, such as ringworm, psoriasis, smallpox, and scabies, and other itchy skin eruptions and ulcers.[5]
+While there are many ivy gourd benefits for the skin, it is important to consult a healthcare professional before using it as medicine.

-The oil of Ivy Gourd plant is used as an injection into chronic sinuses.[5]
+The oil of the Ivy Gourd plant is used as an injection into chronic sinuses.[5]

 FAQs